dwyl/phoenix-todo-list-tutorial/README.md

 we make lists all the time.
-_Building_ a Todo list from scratch is a great way to learn Phoenix because the UI/UX is simple, so we can just focus on Phoenix implementation.
+_Building_ a Todo list from scratch is a great way to learn Phoenix because the UI/UX is simple, so we can focus on implementation.
 This tutorial shows complete beginners how to build a Todo list in Phoenix without assuming any prior Phoenix knowledge/experience.